Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Problem description

-where $T_{\rm g}(t,x)$ and $T_{\rm s}(t,x)$ represents the temperatures in the gas phase and solid phase, respectively.
 Depending on the situation, it is sometimes convenient to work with the temperature $T(t,x)$, while at some other times the use of {\em two temperatures}\footnote{The decomposition of the temperature should not be confused with that one typically arising in the theory of heat conduction involving two temperatures (i.e. the {\em conductive} and the {\em thermodynamic} temperatures).
-In our scenario, since the solid phase is made up of a simple material, the conductive and thermodynamic temperatures coincide; compare \cite{Chen}. } is more convenient.
+In our scenario, the conductive and thermodynamic temperatures coincide; compare \cite{Chen}. } is more convenient.